 Can I bring my brand palette and logo?

 Mention brand name, hex colours, and tone in the prompt and the art director honours them.
-Dedicated brand-kit pinning and logo upload ship in the next release.
+Brand-kit pinning and direct logo upload ship in a future release.

 How fast is a single generation?